Shane Bieber

-Shane Robert Bieber (born May 31, 1995) is an American professional baseball pitcher for the Cleveland Guardians of Major League Baseball (MLB).
-He played college baseball for the UC Santa Barbara Gauchos baseball team as a walk-on.
-He was drafted by the Indians in the fourth round of the 2016 Major League Baseball draft.
-Bieber made his MLB debut with Cleveland in 2018, was named an All-Star in 2019 and 2021, and received the American League's 2020 Cy Young Award.
+Shane Robert Bieber (born May 31, 1995) is an American professional baseball pitcher for the Toronto Blue Jays of Major League Baseball (MLB).
+He has previously played in MLB for the Cleveland Indians / Guardians.
+As a walk-on, Bieber played college baseball for the UC Santa Barbara Gauchos.
+He was selected by the Cleveland Indians in the fourth round of the 2016 MLB draft, and made his MLB debut with them in 2018.
+Bieber was named an All-Star in 2019 and 2021, and received the American League's 2020 Cy Young Award.

-Early life
+Early life and education

 Bieber attended Laguna Hills High School in Laguna Hills, California.
 Bieber's pitch speed reached the mid-80s as a junior and his command was very strong.
 He was recruited to play college baseball at University of California, Santa Barbara as a walk-on and did not receive much attention from many other programs.
-As a senior in 2013, he pitched to an 8–4 record with a 1.40 ERA.
+As a high school senior in 2013, he pitched to an 8–4 record with a 1.40 ERA.

-After graduating, he enrolled at Santa Barbara where he played for the UC Santa Barbara Gauchos baseball team as a walk-on.
+After graduating in 2013, he enrolled at the University of California, Santa Barbara where he played for the UC Santa Barbara Gauchos baseball team as a walk-on.
 He earned a scholarship by his sophomore year.
 In 2014, he played collegiate summer baseball in the West Coast League for the Cowlitz Black Bears.
 In 2015, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox.
 In 2016, his junior year, he went 12–4 with a 2.74 ERA in 18 starts.
 He was drafted by the Cleveland Indians in the fourth round of the 2016 Major League Baseball draft.